 - Carestaff Assistant (greatest need: weekday mornings and afternoons)

 - Companion Foster Homes (greatest need: homes for cats)

-- Critter Cuddler - Main shelter (Open shifts for Youth-Adult teams: Sat 10am-12pm.
+- Critter Cuddler - Main shelter (No open shifts for Youth-Adult teams.
 Open shifts for Adults volunteering alone: Weekday morning and early afternoon shifts - Must be 18 years or older)

 - Feline Friend - Main shelter (greatest need: weekday late mornings, afternoons and some afternoons)